MCU-ZHISHAN-IoT/HML_FwLib_STC89/README.md

 #### conditional compilation
 In order to ensure the projects based on HML_FwLib_STC89 can be downloaded into the limited on-chip flash space of STC89 MCUs, the developers can modify the macro definition named `___COMPILE_XXX___` in *macro.h* to specify which piece of code should be compiled, thus to reduce the size of the HEX file.
 If user only use GPIO module, then user just need to enable `___COMPILE_GPIO___` macro definition in macro.h.
 Some macros for conditional compilation rely on others.
 For example, before you define the macro definition `___COMPILE_UART___`, the macro `___COMPILE_EXTI___`, `___COMPILE_TIM___` and `___COMPILE_TIM2___` should be defined, otherwise the compilation would be failed.
 ### code & compilation
 There is a source file named *test.c* under *usr* directory, we have put a main function here.
-User can add and modify own code here, then enter <kbd>make</kbd> in terminal(you had better use [Cygwin](http://www.cygwin.com/) instead of cmd.exe under Windows), the Makefile will work and complete compilation.
+User can add and modify own code here, then enter <kbd>make</kbd> in terminal, the Makefile will work and complete compilation.
+From version V0R3, you can enter <kbd>make help</kbd> to get all usages, and former version makefile only support <kbd>make</kbd>, <kbd>make clean</kbd>, <kbd>make mostlyclean</kbd>(change into <kbd>make distclean</kbd> now)

 Certainly, you can just add *inc* and *src* directory into your project structure, and write your own makefile to build a custom project.

 ## Contributing
 Welcome suggestions and contribution from you!
 You can fork it or contact us via *[mcu@zhishan-iot.tk](mailto:mcu@zhishan-iot.tk)*.